DataDog/documentation/content/en/tracing/setup_overview/custom_instrumentation/_index.md

 Before instrumenting your application, review Datadog’s [APM Terminology][2] and familiarize yourself with the core concepts of Datadog APM.

-If you’re already using OpenTracing, choose your language below and proceed to the OpenTracing section.
+If you’re already using OpenTracing or OpenTelemetry, see [OpenTracing and OpenTelemetry][3].

 {{< partial name="apm/apm-manual-instrumentation.html" >}}